septsixteen/MSDS6306_CaseStudy1_HeidiNguyen/Paper/CaseStudy1_GDPstudy_HeidiNguyen.md

 ### Clean Data
 Data cleanup is imperative to any data analysis.
 The following section will walk through cleaning the data to prep for analysis.

 ```r
 setwd("/Volumes/NO NAME/Data Science/2016-0831 MSDS 6306 Doing Data Science/Unit 8/CaseStudy1/MSDS6306_CaseStudy1_HeidiNguyen/Data")
 source ("casestudy1_clean_data.R", print.eval=FALSE, echo=FALSE)
 ```

 Exam the cleaned GDP data.
 There are 190 observations.
+GDP ranking and value are classified as integer and numeric.

 ```r
 setwd("/Volumes/NO NAME/Data Science/2016-0831 MSDS 6306 Doing Data Science/Unit 8/CaseStudy1/MSDS6306_CaseStudy1_HeidiNguyen/Data")